pinejade/pinejade.github.io/content/authors/王阳/_index.md

 ---
 # Display name
-title: 王阳
+title: Yang Wang(王阳)

 # Full name (for SEO)
-first_name: 阳
+first_name: Yang
-last_name: 王
+last_name: Wang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 2024级博士研究生
+role: PhD student, Class of 2024

 # Organizations/Affiliations
 organizations: